oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 14. The Identification page has 3 sections.

-    Under the PDB Name section provide a name for the PDB(prov_pdb) and select the optiopn *create as clone*, this ensure Oracle generated a unique PDB DBID, GUID, and other identifiers expected for the new PDB.
+    Under the *PDB Name* section provide a name for the PDB(prov_pdb) and select the option *create as clone*, this ensures Oracle generates a unique PDB DBID, GUID, and other identifiers expected for the new PDB.

-    In the next section under PDB Administrator we will keep the values default and not do any changes.
+    In the next section under *PDB Administrator* we will keep the values default and not do any changes as shown below.

       ![](images/2ac79b220d664b868c62e4529791e187.jpg " ")